-If Christmas dinner duty usually falls to you while the rest of the family sift through presents/ watch telly/ head to the pub/ start revving up for an annual row, then now’s the time to redress the balance.
+If Christmas dinner duty usually falls to you while the rest of the family sifts through presents, watches telly or heads to the pub, then now’s the time to redress the balance.
 This year, it’s going to be all about delegation so you too can nestle into an armchair before nightfall.
 Read our tips for breaking down this seemingly mountainous to-do list and set your family elves about their fun festive tasks.

 Two weeks before

-Speak to everyone, let them know that this year it’s a family affair and that each person is going to get involved.
+Speak to everyone to let them know that this year it’s a family affair and that each person is going to get involved.
 Emphasise the fun factor!

 If you’re lucky enough to have the day off work on Christmas Eve, this is an ideal opportunity to get ahead.
 The pressure isn’t really on yet so you can enjoy cooking at your leisure with whoever’s around.
 Here are some of the jobs you could do or delegate: